 A “Punim” in Yiddish is a face – a particularly sweet face!

-We invite all of our punims (ages 0 to 4) and their families to join us on select Sundays to learn, sing, play, and be together at NVHC!
+We invite all of our punims (ages 0 to 3) and their families to join us one Sunday each month to learn, sing, play, and be together at NVHC!
 Click here to learn more!

 Bonim (Builders) - Pre-K and Kindergarten